johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 #### Behavior:

-- If the opportunistic SVCB and its signatures are DNSSEC-validated, the resolver MAY treat it equivalently to Validated mode for the corresponding data.
+- If the SVCB record and its signatures are DNSSEC-validated, the resolver MAY treat it equivalently to Validated mode for the corresponding data.
-- If the opportunistic SVCB is not validated (e.g., unsigned, or validation fails), then:
+- If the SVCB record is not validated (e.g., unsigned, or validation fails), then:
-  - The resolver MAY use only positive "alpn" entries to attempt an upgrade (e.g., dot, doq).
+  - The resolver MAY use only positive "alpn" entries to attempt a transport upgrade (e.g., dot, doq).
   - The resolver MUST ignore the negative transport signal "-do53", if present.
   - The resolver MUST ignore ipv4hint, ipv6hint, tlsa, and any other